Open-Systems-Pharmacology/docs/README.md

 ## Working with PK-Sim®

-Thereafter, a technical description of the different software elements is presented starting with PK-Sim® focusing on physiologically-based pharmacokinetics in "Working with PK-Sim®".
+A technical description of the different software elements is presented starting with PK-Sim® focusing on physiologically-based pharmacokinetics in "Working with PK-Sim®".

 [Go to: Working with PK-Sim®](part-3/pk-sim-quick-guide‌.md)